 GE2020: PAP introduces new potential candidate for Jurong GRC

-SINGAPORE: The People’s Action Party (PAP) on Monday (Jun 29) unveiled a new potential candidate for Jurong GRC.
+SINGAPORE: The People’s Action Party (PAP) on Monday (Jun 29) unveiled a new potential candidate as part of its slate for Jurong GRC in the upcoming General Election.

 This comes after the resignation of former election prospect Ivan Lim, following online criticism about his conduct during his time in National Service, among other accusations.
 Mr Lim had been tipped to run in Jurong GRC alongside Senior Minister Tharman Shanmugaratnam.